IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

 **After you create your action, you can run it on IBM Cloud Functions with the 'invoke' command.**

-You can invoke actions with a
+You can invoke actions as

-- _**blocking**_ invocation \(i.e., request/response style\) or a
+- _**blocking**_ invocation which will wait for the result \(i.e., request/response style\) by specifying a flag \(`—blocking`\) on the command-line. or a
-- _**non-blocking**_ invocation by specifying a flag \(`—blocking`\) on the command-line.
+- _**non-blocking**_ invocation which will invoke the action, but not wait for a response.

+Invocations always provide an **Activation ID** which can be used later to lookup the action's response.

 #### Blocking Invocations

 A blocking invocation request will _wait_ for the activation result to be available.

 The wait period is the lesser of 60 seconds or the action's configured [time limit](https://github.com/apache/incubator-openwhisk/blob/master/docs/reference.md#per-action-timeout-ms-default-60s).
 The result of the activation is returned if it is available within the wait period.
 Otherwise, the activation continues processing in the system and an activation ID is returned so that one may check for the result later, as with non-blocking requests \(see [here](https://github.com/apache/incubator-openwhisk/blob/master/docs/actions.md#watching-action-output) for tips on monitoring activations\).

 1. Invoke the `hello` action using the command-line as a blocking activation.